 Long-Term Impact

-Our projects have been running in the villages for the past 17 years.
-The children who once attended our after-school projects are now college graduates and the facilitators many of whom lead and run the current Thamarai programs.
-The health programs have and will continue to improve the conditions of the villages as people become informed about health and well being, reduce alcohol consumption, focus on community development and education and see themselves as agents of change.
+Our projects have been running for the past 18 years.
+The children who once attended our after-school projects are now college graduates and back as volunteer youth facilitators on the current Thamarai programs.
+The health programs have and will continue to improve the conditions of the villages as people become informed about health and well being.
+The programs help to reduce alcohol consumption and instead focus on building agency, community development and education.